naziajassim/naziajassim.github.io/_pages/cv.md

 * 2020: Travel grant awarded by International Society for Autism Research (INSAR) to attend INSAR 2020 Annual Meeting (cancelled due to COVID-19)- $2000 (USD)
 * 2019: Graduate and Research studentships travel grant awarded by Newnham College to attend Computational Psychiatry Course, Zurich- £750
 * 2018: April Trust Studentship, fully-funded PhD studentship awarded by Newnham College, University of Cambridge - £126,105
-* 2017: Erasmus+ Mobility Grant awarded by Freie Üniversität Berlin to fund a research stint at the Department of Psychiatry, University of Cambridge - £2,250
+* 2017: Erasmus+ Mobility Grant via Freie Universität Berlin to fund a research stint at the Department of Psychiatry, University of Cambridge - £2,250

 Training and Workshops
 ===